sfu-bigdata/bd-glossary/Glossary.md

 A generic file format which may hold [structured](#structured-data) data.
 The structure is preserved with a delimiter or separator; comma, semicolon or tab indentations are common separators.

 #### CSV
 A text file that uses commas as a delimiter.
 Often the file extension is .csv but the generic .txt is also used.
-The structured in the text file are _comma_-separated values.
+The structure in the text file are _comma_-separated values.

 #### TSV
 A text file that uses tab indentation as a delimiter.
 Often the file extension is .tsv but the generic .txt is also used.
-The structured in the text file are _tab_-separated values.
+The structure in the text file are _tab_-separated values.

 #### JSON
 _JavaScript Object Notation_ is a human-readable file format that stores [structured](#structured-data) data as attribute-value pairs.
 JSON is a language-independent data format and is a common format for use with web applications,